 Gutloading ingredients should be higher in calcium than phosphorus, as well as low in oxalates and goitrogens.
 High phosphorus levels inhibit calcium absorption.
 While convenient, most commercially available gutloads are low in calcium, imbalanced and/or insufficient for good nutrition.
 Creating a well rounded gutload at home can seem daunting but can actually be fairly inexpensive and easy to make!
 Use these brief guidelines to guide your choices of produce when going to the store.
 Each time you go get two or three options, then rotate them for something else next time.
 Make sure you wash all produce to eliminate pesticide residues and cut off the peel of fruits and vegetables as they have waxes and pesticides you can't wash off.
-The time from feeding insects, to your chameleon eating those insects, should be no more than 12 hours.
+The time from feeding insects, to your chameleon eating those insects, should be 12-24 hours.

 Best - These gutloading ingredients are best because they are highest in calcium, low in phosphorus, oxalates and goitrogens.
 They should be the primary components of your gutload: mustard greens, turnip greens, dandelion leaves, collard greens, escarole lettuce, papaya, watercress and alfalfa.